An old film projector is heard running in the background. The image fades to show the cover of a copy of Red Riding Hood

 .
 A small woodpecker flies up, notices the magazine cover, and asks her if she is going somewhere.
 Red says she isn't as the world is too dangerous for her, and in frustration, she throws the magazine away.
 It lands on the windshield of a passing car, startling the driver, who promptly loses control and drives straight into a tree (we hear, but don't see the actual crash, as the scene cuts back to Red seconds beforehand).
 Red flinches upon hearing the crash, but relaxes when the driver yells that he's okay.
 She continues musing, telling the woodpecker that if she had a bird's wings she would fly past the nearest snowcapped peak, but she can't, as she is still just a kid in Granny's eyes.

 Suddenly, Red hears the sound of glass being broken and flinches, realizing that something bad has happened.
 She quickly shimmies down the rope to the ground and runs over to The Goody House, Granny's store.
 When she gets there, she finds that someone has thrown a rock through a stained glass window pane on the front door.
 Red picks up the rock, turns it over, and finds the words "YOU'RE NEXT!" written on it with a piece of chalk.
 As Red is looking at the message and the bird asks her what it means, she is distracted by a noise.
 She turns to see the owner of the store next door hammering in a sign reading "Out O' Business".
-Rattled, Red realizes that someone is going to try stealing Granny's recipes.
+Rattled, Red realizes that Granny's recipes are the next target.

 Red turns and finds herself facing the Wolf, who is wearing an athletic hoodie, and gives a friendly greeting.
 He makes a comment about the fall Red has just made and suggests that she write a letter to the safety board.
 Red is somewhat nervous, rattled by the fall.
 The Wolf asks her about where she is going, and Red says that she is going to Granny's house.
 The Wolf gets a generic idea on what's in her basket, but can't quite put his finger on a proper way to describe Granny's goodies.
 He questions her if she makes a lot of deliveries to Granny, and Red starts to get annoyed with his intrusion of her privacy, pointing out that he asks a lot of questions.
 She refuses to let the Wolf search her basket, but he suddenly emits a fierce roar in her face.
 Red screams and runs away, fearing for her life.